- For years SAP has said that they were number one in mobility due to the Sybase acquisition.

 What Actually Happened with SAP Mobility?

-SAP Mobility, even with Sybase’s mobility offering never amounted to anything.
-In fact, there are questions if Sybase tricked SAP by exaggerating what it had in Mobility to be larger than what it was (that is Sybase SAPed SAP) SAP’s offering with or without was unimpressive, and they could not compete with companies that could hire iOS or Android developers. iOS and Android development are simply at a completely different price level than SAP consultants.
+SAP Mobility, even with Sybase’s mobility, offering never amounted to anything.
+There are questions if Sybase tricked SAP by exaggerating what it had in mobility to be larger than what it was (that is Sybase SAPed SAP) SAP’s offering with or without was unimpressive.
+They could not compete with companies that could hire iOS or Android developers. iOS and Android development are simply at a completely different price level than SAP consultants.

 Today, SAP still maintains a mobility portion of their website, but there has been very little going on with SAP Mobility for some time.